 - How long was it before they gave up?

-In one of the best interviews I had using this technique, the interviewee asked so many good questions that they were the only person to solve them during the interview, and I knew I had to hire them right away.
+In one of the best interviews I had using this technique, the interviewee asked so many good questions that they were the only person to solve them during the interview, and I knew I had to hire them immediately.
 He has turned out to be a great employee and an extremely hard worker.

 I realize now I need to dive much deeper into this subject and do more posts about it.
 I might even post good interview problems to try and have people solve them.
-But for now, let’s keep on task and learn about what you should expect from your new Junior Programmer.
+But for now, let’s keep on task and learn what you should expect from your new Junior Programmer.

-What You Should Expect From Your Jr Level Person?
+What Should You Expect From Your Jr Level Person?